sphuang25/portfolio-collab-memory/docs/assignments/assignmentp5.md

 - **Why It Occurs**: The profile section lacks features or integrations that would make it more purposeful.
 - **Suggestions for Improvement**: Profile section could include inalized the integration of the intended AI usage.
 Additionally, the "Hello, ____" section could lead to the Profile Instead
 - **Level**: Conceptual
 - **Severity**: Moderate

+#### 6. Lack of Locational Visual Notification
+- **Flaw**: When an event occurs, such as creating an archive or recieving an invite, there is no direct visual confirmation or feedback to the user that suggest "where" in the app this happened and where they should go to check it out.
+- **Why It Occurs**: The database updates in the backend after a successful upload, but the frontend user doesn't know that.
+The app should give the user real-time feedback on all the changes that is happening the back and have an intuitve way to navigate and see the changes that was made.
+- **Suggestions for Improvement**: Create a pop up notifcation icon next to the tab button it is occuring in, to prompt user to click.
+- **Level**: Physical
+- **Severity**: Moderate

 ### Finalize Implementation